-Read the full review: Acer Predator X34
+- Read more: Acer Predator X34 review

 Not only does this monitor have a massive 3,840 x 1,600 resolution, but with USB-C compatibility and a Qi wireless charger built into the base, it’s going to be a workplace companion you won’t want to live without.
 It’s a tad pricey, and doesn’t feature HDR, but that’s a worthy sacrifice, especially for professionals.

 We don’t usually run into technology that’s so far ahead of the curve that we’re left dumbfounded, which is why the Dell UltraSharp UP3218K has impressed us even more.
 Finding one of the best monitors that can reach the raw gorgeousness this one can should be next to impossible.
 It’s not just the resolution, either.

 If you’re looking for a first-rate 1440p monitor with HDR for multimedia and gaming, then the BenQ EX3203R might be the display for you.
 One of the best monitors this 2022, this one’s noteworthy as it offers a ton of high-end features in a product that is very reasonably priced.
 Sure, 32 inches might sound like a bit much for a monitor, but the 1800R curvature on this BenQ panel means that it’s easy to use, both for productivity, as well as for immersion in your games and media.

-- This product is only available in the US at the time of writing.
-UK and Australian readers: check out a fine alternative in the Acer S277HK
+This product is only available in the US at the time of writing.
+UK and Australian readers: check out a fine alternative in the Acer S277HK.

 The LG 32UN880 UltraFine Display Ergo has done something cool.
 Instead of going for the same homogeneous mount and stand that all monitors have, it has opted for a C-Clamp, One Click Mount that allows it to extend, retract, go high, go low, tilt and pivot like no other.
 That’s versatility turned up to 11.
 It also boasts incredible color accuracy and beautiful picture quality.
 The best part is that you’re getting all that without burning a massive hole in your pocket.
 This is, without a doubt, among the best monitors out there.